Lockdown weighs heavily on Orthodox Christians during Easter

 “Souls are being lost,” he said of the virus deaths across the world.
 “And we’re going to sit and cry because we didn’t roast on a spit?
 We’ll do that later, when the measures are over.”

-Litvinova reported from Moscow.
-Theodora Tongas in Athens, Menelaos Hadjicostis in Nicosia, Cyprus, Konstantin Testorides in Skopje, North Macedonia and Dusan Stojanovic in Belgrade, Serbia, contributed.
+Daria Litvinova reported from Moscow.
+Theodora Tongas in Athens, Menelaos Hadjicostis in Nicosia, Cyprus, Konstantin Testorides in Skopje, North Macedonia, Elias Meseret in Addis Ababa, Ethiopia and Dusan Stojanovic in Belgrade, Serbia, contributed.

 Follow AP coverage of the pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak